-- avoid plastic containers use glass, ceramic or metal instead.
+- avoid plastic containers.
+Use glass or ceramic instead.
 Cats are very sensitive to taste and plastic can taint the water - offer a large, shallow water bowl with a large surface area.
-Cats do not like their shadow blocking the view of the surface of the water when they go to drink and some don't like their whiskers touching the sides of the bowl
+Cats do not like their shadow blocking the view of the surface of the water when they go to drink.
+Some don't like their whiskers touching the sides of the bowl - if you find your cat likes helping themselves to your own glass of water place some extra 'cat-use only' glasses around the home.
+Ensure these are sturdy so the cat cannot knock them over - try offering a water fountain as cats often prefer moving water

-- place some extra 'cat use only' glasses on high up surfaces if you find your cat likes helping themselves to your glass of water.
-Ensure these are sturdy so the cat cannot knock them over - try offering a water fountain cats often prefer moving water - offer filtered water some cats are sensitive to the chlorine in the water - ensure the water bowl is sited in a location acceptable to the cat.
-Cats need to be able to access their water without having to pass objects that they perceive to be threatening, such as other cats or dogs.
-Provide more than one bowl in different locations throughout the house and avoid placing the water right next to their food

-Cats that usually drink from a water source outside may find that this source is inaccessible one day, so although some cats seem not to drink the water that is provided, it is important that fresh water is always available.
+- offer filtered water.
+Some cats are sensitive to the chlorine in tap water - ensure the water bowl is in a location acceptable to the cat.
+Cats need to be able to access their water without having to pass things that they perceive to be threatening, such as other cats or dogs.
+Provide more than one bowl in different locations throughout the house and avoid placing the water right next to their food - on hot days place a few cubes of ice in their bowls - cats that usually drink from a water source outside may find that this source is inaccessible one day.
+Even though they may not seem to drink the water that is provided, it is important that fresh water is always available